Greek Life at CUNY

 The findings of The University of North Carolina’s research, which expressed ethical concerns about unequal representation and the safety of members, were among the topics debated nationwide.

-“Historically, ‘Greek Life’ has led to racial discrimination as well as injury and death,” said Cerbone.
-“There are many ways to organize with others on a college campus, Greek life is unnecessary.”
+“Historically, ‘Greek Life’ has led to racial discrimination as well as injury and death,” he said.
+“There are many ways to organize with others on a college campus, Greek life is unnecessary,” said Cerbone.

 The stained reputation of Greek Life organizations has urged CUNY-based sororities and fraternities, such as Kappa Phi Alpha (ΚΦA) and Tau Kappa Epsilon (TKE) to abolish hazing practices in their founding.